Chapter 1. Principle

 Section 4.2.
 Exceptions concerning non-technical characteristics

 It may happen that the claims are limited, during the procedure, in a non-technical way (eg restriction of the claimed method to only certain times, or to certain parameters only).

-In that event, the Boards of Appeal seem to consider that those limitations are not prohibited by theA123 (2) EPC (T1779 / 09): the principle here seems to prevent the holder from falling into the "trap" of A123 (2) EPC and A123 (3) EPC.
+In that event, the Boards of Appeal seem to consider that those limitations are not prohibited by theA123 (2) EPC (T1779 / 09): the principle seems here to avoid the holder to fall into the "pincer" of A123 (2) EPC and A123 (3) EPC.